hussamabdellatif/LinearRegression/README.md

 # LinearRegression
-Simple Linear Regression Using Python and Jupyter
+Simple Linear Regression Using Python and Jupyter Notebook